PeerMeHQ/know/daos/setup.md

 - ESDT [new] - Use an entirely new [ESDT](https://docs.elrond.com/developers/esdt-tokens/) for voting
 - ESDT [existing] - Use an existing [ESDT](https://docs.elrond.com/developers/esdt-tokens/) for voting
 - NFT [existing] - Use an existing [NFT](https://docs.elrond.com/developers/nft-tokens/) collection for voting
-- MultiSig - Continue without a token and vote based on [roles & permissions](/basics/permissions.md)
+- Multisig - Continue without a token and vote based on [roles & permissions](./permissions.md)

-To ensure your DAO operates at the [highest level of security standards](/basics/security.md#transferring-token-management-rights), we require publicly visible DAOs to transfer token management rights to their Fellowship smart contracts.
+To ensure your DAO operates at the [highest level of security standards](./security.md#transferring-token-management-rights), we require publicly visible DAOs to transfer token management rights to their Fellowship smart contracts.

 ## Set an Logo/Avatar